Naul, County Dublin: White Castle

-Legend has it that Nellie Netterville, on fleeing Cromwell’s attack on the Black Castle placed a curse on the White Castle as she was heading west for revenge on the White Castle which was spared shelling.
+Legend has it that Nellie Netterville, on fleeing Cromwell's attack on the Black Castle, placed a curse on the White Castle as she was heading west for revenge on the White Castle, which was spared shelling.
 Subsequently, anyone who owned the Castle and grounds suffered bad fortune from there on.
 The site of the castle was left aside when the land was sold in recent years (Nulty, 2008).
 It now lies overgrown with briars.

-Caddell's Folly a Georgian temple constructed by the Caddell family in the 1840s still stands in moderate condition in lands nearby the old castle on the Meath side of the Delvin river.
+Caddell's Folly a Georgian temple constructed by the Caddell family in the 1840s, still stands in moderate condition in lands nearby the old castle on the Meath side of the Delvin river.

-Séamus Ennis Arts Centre
+Arts

-The Séamus Ennis Arts Centre (SEAC) was officially opened on 23 October 2001.
-It promotes and develops the traditional arts, and it organises and hosts regular recitals, music sessions, workshops and classes.
+The Séamus Ennis Arts Centre (SEAC), which was officially opened in October 2001, promotes and develops the traditional arts, and organises and hosts recitals, music sessions, workshops and classes.
 The idea for a cultural centre based on the achievements of Séamus Ennis had its origins in the Scoil Shéamuis Ennis, a festival held every October in the Naul area.
-It is a non-profit organisation set up to commemorate the work and life of the musician, organise the running of events and classes, provide an outreach service to schools, and create training, education, employment and work experience opportunities for those involved in community development.
+This non-profit organisation was set up to commemorate the work and life of the musician, organise the running of events and classes and create training and employment opportunities for those involved in community development.